Field manual

 Begin the game

-Start role dealing and the first live game once the room is ready.
+Start role reveal and the first live scene sequence once the lobby is ready.

 /trustactic begin